Types of Melanoma Research Funding

 - CNS Metastases: Development of markers of risk and rational therapeutic approaches

 - Response to treatment: Mechanisms and respective biomarkers for prediction and monitoring of therapeutic response

 - Resistance: Intrinsic/innate/primary resistance to immunotherapies in melanoma

 For a full description of each of the STPs, please view the full 2014 RFP.
-Applicants are encouraged to focus on one of these themes in their proposed applications and clearly indicate which of the questions is being addressed.
+Applicants were encouraged to focus on one of these themes in their proposed applications and clearly indicate which of the questions is being addressed.

 Medical Student Awards

-The Medical Student Awards provide funding of up to $3,000 per year for one year to medical students and are currently under review for the 2014 grant cycle.
-Applications for the Medical Student Awards are accepted from September 1 - November 1 of each previous year for the following grant cycle.
+The Medical Student Awards provide funding of up to $3,000 per year for one year to medical students.
+The 2015 Medical Student Award Application is now available.
+Applications will be accepted from September 1 - November 1, 2014 for the 2015 award cycle.

 All questions regarding the grant program can be directed to the Program Director at firstname.lastname@example.org.